-Calif. man charged with crimes in Liberty
+UPDATE | Youngstown man charged with crimes in Liberty

-LIBERTY — A 26-year-old California man faces charges of aggravated burglary and felonious assault after police responded to a call at the Roadway Inn about 12:52 this morning.
+LIBERTY — A 26-year-old Youngstown man faces charges of aggravated burglary and felonious assault after police responded to a call at the Roadway Inn about 12:52 this morning.

 When police arrived, the victim’s friend told police they had been walking back to their room when Hughes approached the victim and began slashing at him with a large folding knife, according to a police report.